satylogin/general-adt-and-algorithms/README.md

 version 1.0 of link list program is a simple implementation of link list. version 1.1 is stack implementation of link list. version 1.2 of link list program is the queue implementation of link list.
+There was some changes in code of link list.
+The return value of delete after was missing.
+That has been corrected and the files are updated.

 happy coding....